HttpAnimation/Finder/README.md

 ```bash
 kate Configs/Replers/Repo.json
 ```
-Once you have the file opened add a **,** at the end of your laste repo URL for a example it may look like the following listed below.
+Once you have the file opened add a **,** at the end of your last repo URL for an example it may look like the following listed below.
 ```json
 ........com/repo.json",
 ```
-Add a new line inder the **,** and add **""** to that line and you should get something like this.
+Add a new line under the **,** and add **""** to that line and you should get something like this.
 ```
 ........com/repo.json",
 "Gffg://100%ARealURL.json"
 ```
-If you add another repo make sure to add the **,** agian it just tells [JSON](https://www.json.org/json-en.html) that theres a new repo am planning on making a GUI for managening repos with out no code editing but for now this is the way.
+If you add another repo make sure to add the **,** again it just tells [JSON](https://www.json.org/json-en.html) that there is a new repo am planning on making a GUI for managing repos without no code editing but for now this is the way.

 ## Streaming